 Ah, yes.
 Grandparents.
 Yet another subject that needs to be covered.

 Let me explain in the simplest way possible.
-My mother's parents, (mother Almas and father Mir, I believe) are both alive today and live in Lahore, Pakistan currently.
+My mother's parents are both alive today and live in Pakistan currently.
 My father's, however, are unfortunately not the same; his father died before he was born and his mother is bed-ridden and suffering from dementia.
 On a recent trip to Pakistan, she was unable to recognize her son.

 But let us return to Ham.

 Her name was chosen by Mina, after one of her friends, and roughly meant 'mother's moon'.
-I was named by my maternal grandmother, a name that appeared in the Qur'an and means 'light of the eyes'.
+I was named by my maternal grandmother, a name that appeared in the Qur'an.
 Mina's current name also appears in the Qur'an, and means 'true muslim'.
-She used to be named Zainab, 'desert flower' (and still legally is) but apparently the name was causing ill fortune or such.
+She used to be named something else (and still legally is) but apparently the name was causing ill fortune or such.
 Odd, but I suppose this is an odd world we live in.

 My mother would drop Ham off at the daycare when she had to work, and the caretakers there apparently grew very fond of her.

 When we were leaving for Canada, with Ham still very young, one of them asked to be left the child to raise in Saudi Arabia.

 Naturally, my mother declined.